nikunjagarwal17/chemical-technology-project/PART1_HANDOUT.md

 PART 1 — Handout (Condensed)

 Goal
-- Communicate design, architecture, and demo plan for SimpleCantera MVP.
+- Communicate design, architecture, and demo plan for Pyroxa MVP.

 What this project is
 - Lightweight MVP inspired by Cantera.